ASD-Blueprint/desktop.gov.au/blueprint/security/continuous-monitoring-plan.md

 The scope of this Continuous Monitoring Plan is specific to monitoring security controls involved with the Agency's use of Microsoft 365 services as part of the CloudSystem.
 As the CloudSystem is implemented in collaboration with Microsoft as the Cloud Service Provider (CSP), responsibility for continuous monitoring is shared between the Agency and Microsoft.

-In the context of the Blueprint CloudSystem, the following responsibilities are managed by Microsoft and are therefore out of scope of this document:
+In the context of the blueprint CloudSystem, the following responsibilities are managed by Microsoft and are therefore out of scope of this document:

 * Vulnerability scanning of the Microsoft 365 platform and software
 * Penetration testing of the Microsoft 365 platform and software, and